interledger/rafiki/README.md

 ### New to Interledger?

-Never heard of Interledger before, or would you like to learn more?
+Never heard of Interledger before?
+Or would you like to learn more?
 Here are some excellent places to start:

 - [Interledger Website](https://interledger.org/)
 - [Interledger Specs](https://interledger.org/rfcs/0027-interledger-protocol-4/)